vchatchai/LearningGO/README.md

 # LearningGO
-This repository is example for learn go language sine the last year
+This repository is example for learn go language since the last year